depressed-pho/mcpe-neutralism-addon/README.md

   tame them when they are angered.

 There are a few exceptions:
-* Wolves still attack sheep and rabbits.
-They will starve otherwise...
+* Wild wolves still attack sheep and rabbits.
+They will starve otherwise.
+* Wild ocelots still attack chickens for the same reason.

 ## Tested on